shayanderson/eco/docs/model.md

 #### Check if Row Exists
-Check if row exists by primary key ID value
+Check if row exists by primary key value
 ```php
 // returns boolean
 $row = model()->model_name->has(5);